shawnsoltesz/TamagotchiAPI/README.md

 **POST /pets/{id}/playtimes should find the pet by id and add five to its happiness level and add three to its hunger level.
 It should also create a new Playtime for this pet and the current time.**

+Receive pet {Id} through Playtimes API
+Verify, and if != valid -> return error
+If == valid ->

+Add 5 to the HappinessLevel field on the Pet Model

+- We need to get the current value of the HappinessLevel field for the pet {Id}
+- Add 5 to HappinessLevel field on the Pets.pet table

+Add 3 to the HungerLevel field on the Pet Model

+- We need to get the current value of the HappinessLevel field for the pet {Id}
+- Add 5 to HungerLevel field on the Pets.pet table

+Return the new values to the HappinessLevel and HungerLevel fields on the Pets table

+Record the date of the playtime on the Playtime.When table/field

-**POST /pets/{id}/feedings should find the pet by id and subtract five from its hungry level and add three to its happiness level.
+- **POST /pets/{id}/feedings should find the pet by id and subtract five from its hungry level and add three to its happiness level.
 It should also create a new Feeding for this pet and the current time.**

   **POST /pets/{id}/scoldings should find the pet by id and subtract five from its happiness level.
 It should also create a new Scolding for this pet and the current time.**